c00lgat/OBSIDIAN/Basic Command Syntax.md

 ## curl and ping Commands

 `curl http://website.com/filename` brings the content of the page/file.
-Most likely html source code etc.
+Most likely html source code etc. If it returns something, it means that the website is up which is good.
 `curl -O http://website.com/filename`

 `ping www.google.com`

+`nslookup`

+To download something from the internet using the `curl` command:
+`curl -O link_goes_here`
+Where does it download it?
+Usually downloads it in whichever directory we are currently at.

+`ping -t 3`